Bivariate representation and conjugacy class zeta functions associated to unipotent group schemes, I: Arithmetic properties: Introduction and statement of main results

-We study bivariate zeta functions of groups associated to unipotent group schemes encoding, respectively, the numbers $r_n(G)$ and $c_n(G)$ of certain finite quotients~$G$ of the infinite groups considered.
-We first recall the definitions of (univariate) representation and conjugacy class zeta functions of finite groups. \begin{dfn} The \emph{representation} and the \emph{conjugacy class zeta functions} of the finite group $G$ are, respectively,
+We study the bivariate zeta functions of groups associated to unipotent group schemes encoding either the numbers $r_n(Q)$ or the numbers $c_n(Q)$ of certain finite quotients~$Q$ of the infinite groups considered.
+We first recall the definitions of (univariate) representation and conjugacy class zeta functions. \begin{dfn} Let~$G$ be a group and $s$ a complex variable. \begin{enumerate} \item If all~$r_n(G)$ are finite, then the \emph{representation zeta function} of~$G$ is